wayfair-incubator/forker/README.md

 git push origin releases/v0.0.5
 ```

-> 💡 **Note:** We recommend using the `--license` option for `ncc`, which will create a license file for all of the production node modules used in your project.
+> 💡 **Tip:** We recommend using the `--license` option for `ncc`, which will create a license file for all of the production node modules used in your project.

 Your action is now published! 🚀